6 Ways GDPR Changes Data Priacy and Security for Your Business

-On 25 May 2018, EU authorities will begin enforcing strict new standards for handling the personal data of EU data subjects.
-Outlined in the General Data Protection Regulation (GDPR), these standards will apply to any organisation that handles personal data of individuals in the EU — even when no transaction takes place and regardless of whether a business is physically located in Europe.
+In May 2018, European Union authorities will begin enforcing strict new standards for handling the personal data of EU residents.
+Outlined in the new General Data Protection Regulation (GDPR), these standards will apply to businesses that handle personal data of individuals in the EU — even when no transaction takes place and regardless of whether a business is physically located in Europe.

-For organisations holding personal data on EU residents, GDPR will impose tighter rules governing data privacy and information security.
-It’s important to note that GDPR rules apply to both controllers and processors, and range from initially obtaining personal data through internal storage and transfer and ultimately to any external transfer and deletion.
-GDPR enforcement will extend into all aspects of organisations, including cloud computing, social media, and the internet of things.
+According to the European Commission, GDPR is “the most important change in data privacy regulation in 20 years.”
+The Commission believes that the new law, which will replace the EU’s 1995 Data Protection Directive, will reshape the way organizations across the region approach data privacy.
+It’s important to note that GDPR rules apply to both controllers and processors.
+All downstream parties handling data must also follow GDPR if it applies to the original data-handling organization.
+Significantly, the concept of “processing” personal information includes a litany of actions, spanning from initially obtaining the personal data through internal storage and transfer and ultimately to any external transfer and deletion.
+GDPR enforcement will extend into all aspects of organizations, including cloud computing, social media, and the internet of things.